CharlesOkechukwu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse reverses any input
-22-users_and_homes display users and their directory 100-empty_casks prints all empty files in current directory and sub directories
+22-users_and_homes display users and their directory 100-empty_casks prints all empty files in current directory and sub directories 101-gifs to print all files with .gif ending